stevearrants/style/docs/Punctuation.md

 Quotes
 ------

-These quotations are correctly punctuated:
+These sentences with quoted text are correctly punctuated:

 > "Would you like a milk shake?" he asked.
 >